 What’s the difference between people analytics and HR analytics?
 When we started our Analytics in HR blog, we had to pick a name.
 Because everybody was talking about HR analytics, Analytics in HR made sense.
 It was simple, recognizable, worked well for traffic from Google and everybody would understand the website would be about HR analytics.
 However, we might have picked the wrong name.

-Traditionally, people analytics, workforce analytics, talent analytics and HR analytics have been used somewhat interchangeable.
+Traditionally, people analytics, workforce analytics, talent analytics and HR analytics have been used somewhat interchangeably.
 Talent analytics has a slightly more exclusive connotation: it focuses on talent and was often used in academia.
 Workforce analytics was more often used more by software providers that helped on workforce planning, like Willis Towers Watson.

 So what do the experts think?
 The next clip shows some of the world’s leading experts like David Green, Andy Campbell, Tom Haak and Luc Smeyers about this question.

 People and HR analytics are often used interchangeably.
 Both terms are about the statistical analysis of people data.